Contrast-Security-OSS/eop-examples/README.md

 Installation will depend on your host operating system.

 On a Mac, all dependencies can be installed using homebrew
-* ansible 2.2.1
+* Ansible 2.2.1
 * vagrant
 * VirtualBox

 This project expects an installer and license that have been downloaded from [Contrast Hub](https://hub.contrastsecurity.com).

-Optionally, this can download an artifact from S3.
+Optionally, this can download an installer artifact from S3.

 ## Variables